 In Canada, there was a class-action lawsuit for $578 million to cover all Canadian victims.
 Ashley Madison did refund account deletion fees to the thousands of users who paid the fee, but their account remained in the system.

-Can My Information be Used for Identity Theft?
+Can Ashley Madison leaked Information be Used for Identity Theft?

 Yes.
 In fact, millions of users reported receiving blackmail threats via email.
 The sensitive nature of this type of website yields itself to a higher risk of danger and identity theft.
 You cannot be too careful about protecting yourself against identity theft.